France-Travail/gabarit/docs/frameworks/index.md

 6. Apply the patch : `git am -3 < local_diff.patch`

-      1. **RENAMED / MOVED / DELETED FILE** : this won't work for renamed / moved / deleted files.
+    !!! warning annotate "RENAMED / MOVED / DELETED FILES"

+        this won't work for renamed / moved / deleted files :

         * You'll have to manage them manually
         * You need to remove files that are no longer in the new Gabarit version BEFORE applying the patch.
         * The patch will then probably crash.
 You will have to fix it manually.

-      2. You will probably have conflict, resolve them
+      1. You will probably have conflict, resolve them
-      3. Add files and commit changes (commit C3)
+      2. Add files and commit changes (commit C3)
-      4. You might need to run `git am --skip` as we only had a single patch to apply
+      3. You might need to run `git am --skip` as we only had a single patch to apply

 7. Squash the last commits (you should have 3 commits)